theantisocialextrovert/_crypter/README.md

 **this project is purely for educational purpose only**

-**encrypter.py**: this script is used for encrypting the malicious code, it uses "aes" encryption along with "hex" encryption.
+**encrypter.py**: this script is used for encrypting the malicious code, it uses "aes" encryption along with "hex" encryption to
+                  encrypt the malicious code. which is decrypted and executed by stub at runtime

 **crypter.py**  : crypter uses several techniques to evade the runtime analysis of anti-viruses,